darklab8/fl-darkstat/README.md

   - See example in [fl-data-discovery repo](https://github.com/darklab8/fl-data-discovery).
 It contains .github/workflows + game data
 - scans Freelancer folder and builds to static assets (html/css/js) deployable to Github pages or any other static assets serving place.
 - Usable locally for Linux and Windows.
-- Only Freelancer Discovery mod is supported at the moment
+- Only Freelancer Discovery mod and Vanilla are supported at the moment

 # What makes different from regular flstat